: official routine or procedure marked by excessive complexity which results in delay or inaction

 Initial plans became irretrievably mired in the red tape of building permissions.—Bella Pollen

 Their plan is simple enough and none too glamorous: create a Web site to help people cut through red tape; i.e., pay for parking tickets and so on.—Sarah Kerr

 Examples of red tape in a Sentence

 You would not believe the red tape involved in getting the required permits.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'red tape.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'red tape.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.